 How many trips does Uber do a day?

-A graph by Todd W. Schneider meanwhile has compared the daily trips of Uber, Lyft and Taxis in New York.
+Meanwhile, a graph by Todd W. Schneider has compared the daily trips of Uber, Lyft and Taxis in New York.
 The result?

-2. Uber had 91 million monthly active platform consumers in December 2018.
+2. Uber had 91 million monthly active platform users in December 2018.

-According to the same facts and figures from Uber, as of December 2018, they had 91 million monthly active users.
+According to facts and figures from Uber, as of December 2018, the platform had 91 million monthly active users.

 Have you ever wondered about what the average Uber rider looks like?